-- (1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 15, 2017, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - (2) We have fulfilled our responsibility, as set out in the terms of the aforementioned audit engagement letter, for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - (3) The financial statements include all properly classified funds and other financial information of the primary government and all component units required to be included in the financial reporting entity by accounting principles generally accepted in the United States of America.
+- (1) We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated June 10, 2020, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - (2) We have fulfilled our responsibility, as set out in the terms of the aforementioned audit engagement letter, for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - (3) The financial statements include all properly classified funds and other financial information of the primary government and all component units required to be included in the financial reporting entity by accounting principles generally accepted in the United States of America.
 All funds required to be presented as major funds are identified and presented as such.

-- (4) We have made available to you: - (a) All financial records, and related data and federal and state awards (including amendments, if any, and any other correspondence with federal and state agencies or pass-through entities relevant to federal and state programs and related activities), as agreed upon in the terms of the aforementioned audit engagement letter. - (b) All additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) Minutes of the meetings of the Assembly that were held from July 1, 2016 to the date of this letter, or summaries of actions of recent meetings for which minutes have not yet been prepared. - (5) There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices. - (6) There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements or schedule of expenditures of federal awards (SEFA) and schedule of state financial assistance (SSFA).
-There were no corrected or uncorrected financial statement misstatements relating to accounts and disclosures identified. - (7) We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud or noncompliance.
-We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud or noncompliance.
-We have no knowledge of any: - (a) Fraud or suspected fraud involving management or involving employees who have significant roles in internal control, whether or not perceived to have a material effect on the financial statements. - (b) Fraud or suspected fraud involving others where the fraud could have a material effect on the financial statements. - (c) Allegations of fraud or suspected fraud affecting the Government received in communications from employees, former employees, regulatory agencies, law firms, predecessor accounting firms, or others. - (d) Instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts or grant agreements, or abuse, whose effects should be considered when preparing the financial statements.
+- (4) We have made available to you: - (a) All financial records, and related data, federal and state awards (including amendments, if any, and any other correspondence with federal and state agencies or pass-through entities relevant to federal and state programs and related activities), as agreed upon in the terms of the aforementioned audit engagement letter. - (b) All additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) Minutes of the meetings of Borough Assembly, that were held from July 1, 2019, to the date of this letter, or summaries of actions of recent meetings for which minutes have not yet been prepared. - (5) There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in financial reporting practices. - (6) There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements, schedule of expenditures of federal awards (SEFA) or the schedule of state financial assistance (SSFA). - (7) The financial statement misstatements relating to the component unit related to accounts and disclosures identified and discussed with us in the course of the audit that are listed immediately below have not been corrected.
+In our opinion, the effects of not correcting such identified financial statement misstatements are, both individually and in the aggregate, immaterial to the financial statements of the Government taken as a whole.